Rowan R. Terra

 prof_pic.jpg

-I am a Ph.D. candidate conducting research on biogeochemical processes in abandoned mine drainage at Duquesne University and NETL-DOE under an ORISE research fellowship.
-My current projects (1) characterize AMD feedstocks using field and computational methods while also (2) exploring microbiological mining for critical mineral extraction and recovery.
-Three manuscripts are currently under review or in preparation, with several others expected in the next tweleve months.
+I am a Ph.D. candidate conducting research on biogeochemical processes in abandoned mine drainage (AMD) at Duquesne University and NETL-DOE under an ORISE research fellowship.
+My current projects (1) characterize AMD feedstocks using field and computational methods while also (2) exploring microbiological mining for critical mineral (CMM) extraction and recovery.
+Several manuscripts are currently under review or in preparation spanning these directives.

 I have a decade of research experience spanning biological, chemical, ecological, and computational sciences.
 These opportunities have helped me flesh out my preference for multi-disciplinary approaches to scientific questions.
 More information can be found in my CV.